Defra commits to three-country DRS excluding Wales

 The UK Government also confirmed it was sticking to the timeframe of launching a deposit return scheme (DRS) in October 2027.

-In a written statement, Irranca-Davies said that the Welsh Government could not proceed with a DRS due to issues caused by the United Kingdom Internal Market Act 2020.
+In a written statement, Welsh Deputy First Minister Huw Irranca-Davies said Wales could not proceed with a DRS aligned across the UK due to issues caused by the UK Internal Market Act 2020.

 The Department for Environment, Food, and Rural Affairs (Defra) said Wales is in a unique position for implementing a deposit return scheme (DRS) as it ranks second in the world for recycling.